nearform/openshift-ansible/reference-architecture/vmware-ansible/README.md

 | Master  | 2 vCPU | 16GB RAM | 1 x 60GB - OS RHEL 7.4 | 1 x 40GB - Docker volume | 1 x 40Gb -  EmptyDir volume | 1 x 40GB - ETCD volume |
 | Node | 2 vCPU | 8GB RAM | 1 x 60GB - OS RHEL 7.4 | 1 x 40GB - Docker volume | 1 x 40Gb - EmptyDir volume | |

-The *ocp-install* tag will install OpenShift on your pre-existing environment.
-The dynamic inventory script sorts your VMs by their annotations and that is how the proper OpenShift labels are applied.
+The *ocp-install* tag will install OpenShift on a pre-existing environment.
+The dynamic inventory script sorts the VMs by annotations, this is how the proper OpenShift labels are applied.

-The *ocp-configure* tag will configure your persistent registry and scale your nodes.
+The *ocp-configure* tag will configure persistent registry and scale nodes.

 Notice in the instance below we are supplying our own external NFS server and load balancer.